michal-kopczynski/FlatBuffersParser/README.md

 # FlatBuffersParser
-FlatBuffers Parser is a tool for parsing binary FlatBuffers data to JSON format.
+FlatBuffers Parser is a tool for parsing FlatBuffers between binary and JSON format.
+Supports HTTP and WebSockets protocols.

 Usage
 -----
+#### Initialization
-* Initialize with the schema file by passing schema file name as a parameter.
+Initialize with the schema files by passing schema file names as a parameter.
 Specify listening port.

           FlatBuffersParser [OPTION...]